symfony/symfony-docs/console/style.rst

     }

 Then, instantiate this custom class instead of the default ``SymfonyStyle`` in your commands.
-Thanks to the ``StyleInterface`` you won't need to change the code of your commands to change their appearance::
+Thanks to the ``StyleInterface`` you will not need to change the code of your commands to change their appearance::

     // src/Command/GreetCommand.php